 Co-Creating Well-Being: Supporting Children and Families Through Trauma

 What is possible when children and families have support to improve their well-being and address the potential biological, developmental and emotional results of trauma and toxic stress?
-The Health Foundation for Western and Central New York through the Co-Creating Well-Being initiative will partner with community, health and human service, early childhood and clinical providers and faith-communities to identify and deliver program and systems that nurture resilience and healing.
-The aim is to reduce the potential biological and developmental impact of trauma and toxic stress through the incorporation of an innovative approach called human-centered design.
+The Health Foundation for Western and Central New York, through the Co-Creating Well-Being initiative, will partner with community, funders, health and human services organizations, early childhood and clinical providers and faith-communities to identify, improve, iterate, and deliver programs that nurture resilience and healing.
+The aim is to reduce the potential biological and developmental impact of trauma and toxic stress and support well-being through the incorporation of trauma informed principles and an innovative approach called human-centered design.

 What is Human-Centered Design?

 Human-Centered Design is an approach to problem solving that puts the knowledge and needs of people experiencing a problem at the core.
-It provides a toolkit for deeply understanding people’s needs and experiences, generating ideas to meet those needs, and then implementing innovative, tailored and practical solutions.
+It provides a toolkit for deeply understanding people’s needs and experiences, generating ideas to meet those needs, and then testing solutions with – and learning from – the people that will use the program or service.

 Why talk about trauma?

-Research shows that nearly half of the population in the United States will experience a traumatic event such as the loss of a loved one, a serious injury, witnessing a violent crime, domestic/intimate partner violence, abuse or neglect at some point in their lives.
-When these experiences take place early in life the implications can be life-long and generational.
-But it does not have to be.
+Research shows nearly half of the U.S. population will experience a traumatic event such as the loss of a loved one, a serious injury, witnessing a violent crime, domestic/intimate partner violence, abuse or neglect at some point in their lives.
+When these experiences take place early in life, the implications can be life-long and generational – but they do not have to be.

 This multi-year initiative will be executed in three discrete phases that stand alone and will also build upon one another.
-This approach will follow a less traditional path; in the first phase we ask interested parties to first submit an application to attend two workshops
+This approach follows a less traditional path; in the first phase we asked interested parties to first submit an application to attend two workshops.